FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 <Note type="warning">

-You can only sort using `facetSummaryOfReference` because a filter container is specific to specific entity collection which is not known beforehand in the generic `facetSummary`.
+You can only sort facets and groups using `facetSummaryOfReference` because a filter container is specific to specific entity collection which is not known beforehand in the generic `facetSummary`.

 <MDInclude>[Behaviour of ordering on referenced entities in facet summary constraint](/documentation/user/en/query/requirements/assets/referenced-order-note.md)</MDInclude>